IDAGIO/intl-utils/README.md

 ```

 ### CLI
-The package can also be used as a global CLI tool.
+The package can also be used as a CLI tool.
 The commands and arguments are completely analogous to the ones in the programming interface.
 ##### extract
 ```
 $ intl-utils extract <path-to-src> <target-file-path> <babel-config-path>